ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-hybrid.md

 * If dynamic routing is required between the enterprise and the VNFs, then GRE and BGP can be used linking the routers in your enterprise and the VNFs.
 * Direct Link supports BGP routing, however, If the Direct Link is connected to a transit gateway this can also support BGP via GRE.
 * If route prefix filtering is required then the DirectLink can be connected to a transit gateway that connects to the transit hub VPC.
 Transit gateway connections allow route prefix filtering.
 See [Adding and deleting prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters&interface=ui).
-* Additional transit gateways can be added to assist in separtaion, however, be aware of the [Service Limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips&interface=ui#service-limits).
+* Additional transit gateways can be added to assist in separation, however, be aware of the [Service Limits](/docs/transit-gateway?topic=transit-gateway-helpful-tips&interface=ui#service-limits).
-* To add disaster recovery to the reference architecture, connect another mult-izone region using a global transit gateway.
+* To add disaster recovery to the reference architecture, connect another multi-zone region using a global transit gateway.

-{: note}
-1. When creating VPCs that are also intended to be interconnected with your IBM Cloud classic infrastructure, do not use prefixes in your VPCs that overlap with the 10.0.0.0/14, 10.200.0.0/14, and 10.198.0.0/15 blocks.
+1. When creating VPCs that are also intended to be interconnected with your IBM Cloud classic infrastructure, do not use prefixes in your VPCs that overlap with the 10.0.0.0/14, 10.200.0.0/14, 10.198.0.0/15 and 10.254.0.0/16 blocks.
 Also, don't use addresses from your classic infrastructure subnets.
 2. You can connect a VPC, Direct Link, or classic infrastructure to multiple local gateways and a single global gateway.
 3. A classic connection allows you to communicate with all of your global classic infrastructure resources across MZRs, even if it is connected to a transit gateway provisioned with local routing.
+{: note}

 ## Routing
 {: #integration-hybrid-enterprise-routing}